-Shop our store here to get our bar tools, t-shirts, hoodies, stickers, coffee cups and more.
+Shop our store here to get gifts from our bar tools, t-shirts, hoodies, stickers, coffee cups and more.

 We offer ticketed cocktail classes and tasting events for individuals and small groups (< 8ppl), as well as private group events.
 Classes are conducted both online and in-person, so participation is possible from anywhere you can log on from, in the comfort of our beautiful, or in the location of your choice.
 For in-person events we will supply everything, and for virtual classes we give you a list of everything needed and can help you source it.

 Check out our ticketed online events cocktail classes and whiskey tastings here or by clicking the picture above.

 To schedule a PRIVATE group class or a beverage catering event, please visit our ELIXIR TO GO Plan an Event page, or click the image above.

 Our mission is to serve the neighborhood and the city as a communal gathering place, 365 days a year, while preserving and promoting history, operating as a Certified Green Business, and providing opportunities to support charities.

 ELIXIR is the second oldest continually operating saloon location in San Francisco, making it one of the most historic bars in the country.
 Just one block from where the Mission Dolores was founded in 1776, we have documented evidence of saloon service on this corner since at least 1858, and it is possible that it goes back as much as another 10 years (before that is highly unlikely).
 The original Mission Plank Road that connected the outpost of the Mission Dolores with the bustling commerce of Yerba Buena ended at our doorway.